 Name.com's hosting is aimed squarely at the beginner, and that means the company needs to provide the quality support its target audience requires.

 The company's knowledgebase (opens in new tab) is decent enough.
 Menus and links point you to various topics, featured articles highlight common issues and there's a search box to help you track down what you need.

-The news improves once you find the article you need.
-There's not a lot of detail, but they cover the core points, with screenshots to point you in the right direction, and some video tutorials if you prefer.
+The situation picked up once we located more relevant content.
+There's usually not a lot of detail, but most articles cover the core points, with screenshots to point you in the right direction, and some video tutorials if you prefer.

 - Best overall web hosting services

 - Best cloud hosting providers

 - Best e-commerce hosting

 - Best managed web hosting

 - Best business web hosting